 Port Authority Transportation:

-If your child is assigned a Port Authority bus pass, it can be obtained from their school.
+If your child is assigned a Port Authority bus pass, it will be sent to their school for the start of the school year.in the beginning of August.
 Once the pass is in your child's possession it is your child's responsibility.
-The District will not replace lost or stolen passes.
-To plan your student's trip to school, go to the Pittsburgh Port Authority Website.
+Replacement connect cards are $10.00.
+Click here for FAQs To plan your student's trip to school, go to the Pittsburgh Port Authority Website.
 See benefits of PAT transportation.

 Please remember that for 2 hour delays OR closings due to inclement weather ALL transportation for schools that Woodland Hills provides is delayed or suspended.
 Example: If your individual school in another district has a 2 hour delay and Woodland Hills is following a regular schedule then your students will be picked up at regular time and dropped off at the school.
 It is expected that the school provides access for its students.
 If your school is operating on a regular schedule during the inclement weather and Woodland Hills is Closed then transportation would not be provided for those students.